colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 #### DM Notes to Myself

-Keeping track of hench people is hard.
+Keeping track of hench people and octo-masses is hard.
+Also, a party of ten is much harder to threaten.
+Throughout the module I adjusted the number of cultists to ensure a sense of danger.